jbailly1/medusa/dashboard-plugin/README.md

 ];
 ```

-This is useful when you have multiple Module Federation plugins in the webpack config and you take the specific one in the dashboard.
+This is useful when you have multiple Module Federation plugins in the webpack config and you want a specific one in the dashboard.